ChrstphrHll/npc_gen/students/Thongar Fairchild.md

 year: 3
 guild: Burk
 partyID: 5
+tags:
+- Human
+- Cleric
+- Diplomacy
+- 3rd
+- Burk
 ---
 # Thongar Fairchild
 ---
 ### Description
 - 3rd year Human Cleric in Burk
-- curly lighter blonde hair that's braided with blue ribbon (long), Pale Gray eyes, and Light skin
+- curly lighter blonde hair that's braided with blue ribbon (long), Hazel eyes, and Light skin
 - Is Accessible and Fawning, and has Fame as their ideal

 ### Organizations